zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   action and self-denial.
 But he must be ever armed against the temptation of low indulgences, and must not defile his body by sensuality, nor his mind by servile thoughts.

+##### Scott ?

+- It’s the first time in my life that I had more alcohol on me than in me.

 ##### Scott Adams